xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ### Virtual domains, mailboxes and aliases stored in MariaDB

 This makes it possible to host multiple domains on one single mail server.
-Postfix will look up mailboxes and aliases in the database and deliver valid mail to dovecot or sent onward if an alias point to an external address.
+Postfix will look up mailboxes and aliases in the database and deliver valid mail to dovecot or send onward if an alias point to an external address.

 All local mail will be stored in the `/var/spool/vmail` directory belonging to the vmail user.